Hardington Mandeville

-Hardington Mandeville is a village and civil parish in Somerset, England, situated 3 mi south west of Yeovil in the South Somerset district.
+Hardington Mandeville is a village and civil parish in Somerset, England, situated 3 mi south west of Yeovil.
 The village has a population of 585.

 History

 The Hardington part of the name of the village means settlement of Heardred's people.

-The manor was held before the Norman Conquest by Gunhilda, the daughter of Godwin, Earl of Wessex and then by William the Conqueror. during the 12th century it was granted to the Mandeville family, from which the second part of the name is taken.
+The manor was held before the Norman Conquest of 1066 by Gunhilda, the daughter of Godwin, Earl of Wessex and then by William the Conqueror.
+During the 12th century it was granted to the Mandeville family, from which the second part of the name is taken.
 It was later held by the Portmans of Orchard Portman.

 The parish was part of the hundred of Houndsborough.